 Even if no research is conducted, consent is required for participation even without research intentions.
+If research is conducted, signature/permission is required from the legal guardian if the athlete is not their own legal guardian.

 HISTORY

 The following information needs to be filled out as accurately and neatly as possible.